EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 B2ACCESS_CONSUMER_KEY=username
 ```

-Make sure to remove all quotes and comments as these will be taken into the value for each variable as well.
+**Note:** Make sure to remove all quotes and comments as these will be taken into the value for each variable as well.

 A template `.env` file can be [downloaded](https://raw.githubusercontent.com/EUDAT-Training/B2SHARE-Training/master/deploy/.env) directly from this repository.